cyber-dojo/creator/README.md

 - - - -
 # build the demo and run it
 - Runs inside the creator-client's container.
-- Calls the differ-server's methods and displays their json results and how long they took.
+- Calls the creator-server's methods and displays their json results and how long they took.

 ```bash
 $ ./sh/run_demo.sh